jrsousa2/Python/README.md

 - Searching and populating MP3 tags on the Discogs website automatically.
 - Making MP3 tag names in sync with the actual file names (to detect and resolve conflicts)
 - Downloading of videos from Youtube (use "YT-DLP CMD LINE.txt" to see command line usage, as Youtube credentials may be needed and are taken from browser cookies).
-- Download video codes will only work if the video doesn't requires credentials.
+- Codes for video download will only work if the video doesn't requires credentials.
 The command line works always (install module yt-dlp).
 - Creation of stand-alone/static executables from Python codes.
 - Fitting statistical models such as Logistics Regression using ML for parameter and goodness-of-fit optimization (in progress).
 - Web scraping of tables on Wikipedia using BeautifulSoup.